 Transfer: UC; CSU Gen. Ed.
 Area C2; IGETC Area 6 Do you want to improve your Spanish skills, converse in Spanish with your friends and coworkers to transfer to a four-year university?
-Signup today for Spanish 50!
-A visual/ oral/aural approach to understanding, speaking, reading, and writing Spanish as it is used in Mexico, Central/South America, Spain, and the Southwestern United States.
-The content used in learning the language is drawn from the rich Mexican, Chicano, and Latino cultures from around the world.
+Spanish 50 is a visual/oral/aural approach to comprehending, speaking, reading, and writing Spanish as it is used in Mexico, Central/South America, Spain, the Caribbean and the Southwestern United States.
+The content used in learning the language is drawn from the rich Mexican, Chicano, and Latino Afro-Caribbean cultures.
 This is part one of a two part elementary Spanish program.
-It is highly recommended that upon successful completion of SPAN-050, the second course SPAN-051 be taken the following semester.
+It is highly recommended that upon successful completion of this course, SPAN-051 be taken the following semester.
 This course is equivalent to two years of high school Spanish.
 SC

-5934 MTW 6:00-9:35pm CC2-296 6/3-7/24 0269 MTWTH 10:15-1:50pm CC3-361 6/17-7/25
+5934 MTW 6:00-9:35pm CC2-296 6/9-7/30 0269 MTWTH 10:15-1:50pm SC1-132 6/16-7/24